Personalize selling with product rec quizzes 👉

 The solution

-Dan built a series of assessment quiz typeforms to figure out what type of need his visitors have.
+Dan built a series of assessment quiz forms to figure out what type of need his visitors have.
 He funnels people based on their specific challenge to serve tailored information to them via campaigns in his email marketing tool, ConvertKit.
 It also gives him the opportunity to soft sell his marathon tips eBook and coaching plans throughout the user journey.

 “For example, if a visitor confirms that injuries are their biggest challenge, then I send information and put them into a sequence in ConvertKit about injury prevention for runners.
 Throughout the sequence, I “soft sell” my marathon training eBook and affordable coaching solutions.”